Quebec: Snowshoeing atop Mont Tremblant

-Of course there is a shop that sells poutine, that favorite food of this region, composed of french fries, cheese curds and brown gravy.
-You can get it with duck at the Fairmont here, or simply endulge in this rich flavor with the regular ingredients.
+Of course, there is a shop that sells poutine, that favorite food of this region, composed of french fries, cheese curds, and brown gravy.
+You can get it with duck at the Fairmont here or simply indulge in this rich flavor with the regular ingredients.

-Skiers who are looking for very steep terrain won't be that happy at Tremblant, as the trails skew toward intermediate.
-Some of my fellow big mountain skiers said that what they might consider a intermediate, or green trail, here might be given a black diamond designation.
-One feature that all skiers like here, however is Tremblant's First Tracks program.
+Skiers who are looking for very steep terrain won’t be that happy at Tremblant, as the trails skew toward intermediate.
+Some of my fellow big mountain skiers said that what they might consider an intermediate, or green trail, here might be given a black diamond designation.
+One feature that all skiers like here, however, is Tremblant’s First Tracks program.

 This gives some skiers a chance to start skiing at 7:45 am, a full 45 minutes before the rest of the pack.
 On a powder day, making those first tracks is what morning skiing is all about!

 For people who are new to the big mountain, there is another great feature which are more than 100 volunteer guides, easily recognized by their yellow jackets with big? on the back.

 We enjoyed learning about the mountain and getting some good pointers from my volunteer, Jean-Paul Ouellette, who said he spent decades as a Montreal detective before he retired to live near Tremblant.

 These days, Jean-Paul still gets in 75 days of skiing in every season.
 He said he and his retired compadres enjoy helping visitors and their fluency, (like everyone we met here) lets him converse with most of Tremblant’s visitors in French or English.
 Many of the skiers here come from Toronto and Montreal, and some come from Europe.